Clergy Act

 Bill Summary

 **Main Purpose & Objectives:** The Clergy Act (HR 227) claims to allow members of the clergy to revoke their exemption from Social Security coverage.
 How noble.
-In reality, this bill is a Band-Aid on a bullet wound, attempting to address a symptom rather than the underlying disease.
+In reality, it's a thinly veiled attempt to placate a specific constituency while perpetuating the myth that Congress cares about the welfare of its citizens.

 Related Topics